cardano-foundation/CIPs/CIP-????/README.md

-This alternative approach could be interesting to allow secondary/auxiliary metadata to be defined for tokens, but it is unsuitable for the primary metadata that CIP-25 and CIP-???? seek to manage.
+This alternative approach could be interesting to allow secondary/auxiliary metadata to be defined for tokens, but it is unsuitable for the primary metadata that CIP-25 and CIP-86 seek to manage.

 ### Identifying oracles by addresses